Coronavirus Cracow: Up-To-Date News & Information

 Up-to-date information regarding official restrictions around daily life which have been put in place by the Polish Government.

 Fines of up to 30,000zl for breaking restrictions.

 - 20/03/2020: Polish Government announces that Poland is officially in a 'State of Epidemic', tighter restrictions introduced, see below.

 Currently there is a shutdown in place on all but the most necessary stores.
-While grocery stores, pharmacies and other vital services will remain open; clothes shops, bookstores, hair salons and all other non-vital shops and services will remain closed for at least an initial 2 week period.
-It might be much longer than this but we will just have to wait and see.
+While grocery stores, pharmacies and other vital services will remain open; clothes shops, bookstores, hair salons and all other non-vital shops and services will remain closed.
 At the discretion of their owners, many businesses have created new flexible ways to operate in a safe way, but many prefer rather to self-quarantine and shut down completely during this time.

 - 18/03/20: Polish Government announces that the Sunday ban on trading will be temporarily lifted.

 - 20/03/20: New 'Epidemic' laws restrict the number of customers allowed to enter a store at any one time.
 You may be required to wait in line for your turn, keep a 1 metre distance from others and wear gloves when touching produce.

 - 31/03/20: Further restrictions announced including: Construction stores must remain closed on weekends, gloves and face coverings must be worn within the store, only 3 people per cash register are allowed in the store at one time, only one person per household at a time (no couples - exception of parents with young children) can shop, Shops must also disinfect the register between serving each customer.
 Between 10am & 12pm, stores are limited to serving only elderly customers (60+).